Robust Empirical Bayes Small Area Estimation with Density Power Divergence: Introduction

 \section{Introduction}

-Direct survey estimators, based only on the area-specific sample data, are known to yield unacceptably large standard errors if the area-specifics sample sizes are small.
-Hence, it is necessary to ``borrow strength'' from related areas to increase the effective sample size and to provide indirect estimators with higher precision of estimates.
-Such indirect estimators are often based on mixed models and associated empirical Bayes estimators in which random effects represents area-specific effects.
-For comprehensive overviews and appraisals of models and methods for small area estimation, see Pfeffermann (2013) and Rao and Molina (2015).
+Direct survey estimators based only on area-specific sample data are known to yield unacceptably large standard errors if the area-specific sample sizes are small.
+Empirical Bayes methods are widely used to improve direct survey estimators by shrinking toward some synthetic estimator and borrowing strength.
+For comprehensive overviews of small area estimation, see \cite{Pfe2013} and \cite{Rao2015}.